kyeongbokong/Selective-Fucusing-Learning-SFL-/README.md

 Selective Focusing Learing can be applied to any class labelled PyTorch dataset using the `SFL` function.
 When classes are provided, Selective Focusing Learing will be applied separately for each class.

-The main hyperparameter for Selective Focusing Learing is the `retention_ratio`, a value from 0 to 100 which indicates the percentage of distribution matching that should be selected from the conditional matching.
+The main hyperparameter for Selective Focusing Learing is the `Focusing_rate`, a value from 0 to 100 which indicates the percentage of distribution matching that should be selected from the conditional matching.

 ```python